BIS Certification in India: 2026 Step-by-Step for Domestic & Foreign Manufacturers

 Products Under Compulsory BIS Certification

-• Electronics and IT Goods (e.g., batteries, LED lights, smartwatches).
+• Electronics and IT products such as batteries, LED lights, smartwatches, and other electronic items used daily.

 A complete list is available on the BIS portal under “products under compulsory certification.”